deepaligarg/Fake-News-Classification-Deep-Learning/README.md

 Text pre-processing is done using **NLTK** library.
 The words are converted into vectors using **Word Embeddings**.
 The model is built using **LSTM** and **Bi-directional LSTM** with **Dropout Layers**.

-It was found that LSTM out-performed Bi-diectional LSTm for this use-case.
+It was found that LSTM out-performed Bi-diectional LSTM for this use-case.